 Just like springs, the pulleys that operate them wear out over time.
 If your garage door pulley stops working properly, the fix will usually cost $85-$160.

 6. Safety Sensors

 Broken garage door safety sensors may sense an obstruction that doesn’t exist or fail to sense an obstruction that is in the way.
 This is usually an easy fix, running you only around $85.

 7. Garage Door Replacement

 If it’s time to get your garage door repaired or replaced, contact Action Garage Door.
-Since garage doors are their only business, you can count on their licensed and bonded team to get the job done right.
+Since garage doors are their only business, you can count on their team to get the job done right.
 Contact them today to learn about their garage door services in the Dallas, Fort Worth, Austin, Houston, and San Antonio areas.